xpavlic/pysaml2/docs/howto/config.rst

 encrypt_assertion_cert_key_algs
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 List of key transport algorithms which can be used to encrypt session key used to encrypting assertion.
 Values order is from highest to lowest priority.
-Default value is ["http://www.w3.org/2001/04/xmlenc#rsa-oaep-mgf1p"]
+Default value is ["http://www.w3.org/2001/04/xmlenc#rsa-oaep-mgf1p"].

 Valid values are:
     - "http://www.w3.org/2001/04/xmlenc#rsa-1_5"
     - "http://www.w3.org/2001/04/xmlenc#rsa-oaep-mgf1p"
+    - "http://www.w3.org/2009/xmlenc11#rsa-oaep" (only supported with xmlsec1 version>=1.3.0)

 Example::